callbellchat/callbell-public-docs/docs/home.md

 slug: /
 ---

-# Callbell Developer Documentation
+# Callbell Documentation

-Welcome to Callbell Developers' API documentation!
-In here you'll find a reference to use [Callbell](https://www.callbell.eu)
+Welcome to Callbell's documentation!
+In here you'll find a reference to use [Callbell](https://www.callbell.eu) and it's products.

 ## What's Callbell?